fatima-yar/CodeQuest/README.md

-## Dev Academy Quiz Game Project
+## Code Quest Project

-As part of our Friday Group Project at Dev Academy, our team of 5 created a quiz game aimed at helping junior developers learn and enjoy the process.
+Code Quest was a group project completed during Dev Academy.
+Our team of five decided to create a quiz application, aiming to make it both fun and instructive for users and ourselves.
+We had to finish it in just one day!

 ### My Contributions